-Section 16(a) of the Securities and Exchange Act of 1934 (the "Exchange Act") requires the Company's directors and executive officers, and persons who own beneficially more than 10% of the Common Stock of the Company, to file reports of ownership and changes of ownership with the Securities and Exchange Commission and the NASDAQ.
-Copies of all filed reports are required to be furnished to the Company pursuant to Section 16(a) of the Exchange Act.
-Based solely on the reports received by the Company and on written representations from reporting persons, the Company believes that with the exception of a Form 4 related to a sale under a 10b5-1 Trading Plan for Mr. Bailey, all directors, executive officers, and greater than 10% beneficial owners complied with all applicable filing requirements during the fiscal year ended September 2, 2010.
-Mr. Bailey's filing was one day late as a result of an administrative error by the Company.
+Section 16(a) of the Securities and Exchange Act of 1934 (the "Exchange Act") requires our directors and executive officers, and persons who own beneficially more than 10% of our Common Stock to file reports of ownership and changes of ownership with the Securities and Exchange Commission and the NASDAQ.
+Copies of all filed reports are required to be furnished to us pursuant to Section 16(a) of the Exchange Act.
+Based solely on the reports received and on written representations from reporting persons, all directors, executive officers, and greater than 10% beneficial owners complied with all applicable filing requirements during the fiscal year ended August 30, 2012.

-PROPOSAL 2-APPROVAL OF AN AMENDMENT TO THE 2007 EQUITY INCENTIVE PLAN
+PROPOSAL 2 - APPROVAL OF AMENDED AND RESTATED 2004 EQUITY INCENTIVE PLAN.